RobolinkInc/doc-v3/docs/CoDroneEDU/Blockly/page4.md

 ***integer* green:** pixel value for the color green between 0 and 255
 ***integer* blue:** pixel value for the color blue between 0 and 255
 ***integer* brightness:** brightness of the drone LED between 0 and 255

-#### Description
-Sets the color of CoDrone EDU's LED.
-Colors are set by using its RGB (red, green, blue) equivalent values.

 #### Returns
 None